h01ger/piuparts/README.txt

 The following prefixes for scripts are recognized:

 'post_setup_' - after the *setup* of the chroot is finished.
+Before metadata of the chroot is recorded for later comparison.

+'pre_test_' - at the beginning of each test.
+After metadata of the chroot was recorded for later comparison.

 'pre_install_' - before *installing* your package.
 Depending on the test, this may be run multiple times.
 The PIUPARTS_TEST and